 My second ‘Famous on the Internet’ column!

-Anonymous asked: I thoroughly enjoyed your interview with James Deen.
+Anonymous said: I thoroughly enjoyed your interview with James Deen.
 It was fun and personal with your own self-conscious thoughts interspersed.
 Thank you for writing it. -20 something straight male who likes NPR and good interviews

 Thank you!
 I tried to be as truthful as possible as to what I was feeling - even if my parents ended up reading it.
 Meep.